U.S. Presidential Biographies

-Last July, I saw Hamilton for the first time (on Disney+).
+In July 2020, I saw Hamilton for the first time (on Disney+).
 I was enthralled, obsessed.
 It moved and intrigued me.
 And as a lifelong history nerd, I was especially taken by the musical's ability to distill decades of complicated American history into a work of art.
 Later on, I read that Lin-Manuel Miranda had conceived the musical when he read Ron Chernow's 818-page biography of Alexander Hamilton.
 So I read it.
 And I loved it.
 A five-second bit in the musical would correspond to chapters of eloquent narrative about this complex American statesman.
 It was a thrill.

 Next, I saw that Chernow had also written George Washington's biography, so I dove into that.
 Before long, I had verbally committed to my new mission: Read a biography of every single U.S. president.
 Sure, it's a daunting task — most of these biographies are in the 700-900 page range, and some presidents are more intriguing (Lincoln) than others (Millard Fillmore), but the journey is worth it.

 Whether or not you read any of these books is your choice, but I want you to follow along on my path to 46 of 46!
 Below are my reviews of what I've done to date.
 Note: As is clear below, I'm not going in order.
 I found it most interesting to jump around history — from the Revolution to World War I to the Civil War to the roaring 20s and back again.
 It keeps me on my toes...

 "John Quincy Adams" by James Traub

 "Richard Nixon: The Life" by John A. Farrell

 George Washington ("Washington: A Life" by Ron Chernow, Finished: May 18, 2021)